 Hiking the Milford Track is an experience of a lifetime and it is the most famous track in New Zealand.
 It's a moderately challenging hike and although it's tiring, we believe most people could do it in some form (either guided or independently).
 You can read all about our experience on the Milford Track in our other post, but here's our advice for booking and preparing for the track.

-Please note this is based on walking the track during the Great Walks season (1 May to 23 October).
+Please note this is based on walking the track during the Great Walks season (New Zealand Summer, starting from 23rd October until 30 April).
 Outside of this time is only recommended for experienced back country trampers.

 Milford Track Overview

 There's plenty of opinions on the difficulty of the Milford Track, but we'd say it was a moderate hike.